Skip To Main Content

 Basic Steps for Online Fall/Spring School Registration

 1. Take the Online Learning Interest Survey.
-After completing the survey, students will be emailed information on the registration process.
-Students who have PREVIOUSLY taken an online course and are interested in enrolling in an additional online course(s) are required to take the Online Learning Interest Survey.
 Please note, completion of the Online Learning Interest Survey does not ensure you will be enrolled in a course.
 Online courses run based on interest, enrollments, and MSDE approval.
 Spots in online courses are limited, and priority will be given to upperclassmen.

-2. Complete the Online Orientation Course in Schoology (Optional)
+2. Complete the Online Introduction Course in Schoology (Optional)

-You will be added as a member to this course.
-However, if you find you are not already a member, log in to Schoology to access the orientation course (access code CTN2-WZCB-JQXTQ).
-If you choose to complete the optional orientation course, it should take approximately 1-2 hours to complete.
+Log into Schoology to access the introduction course (access code CTN2-WZCB-JQXTQ).
+If you choose to complete the optional introduction course, it should take approximately 1-2 hours to complete.
 Schoology will track your progress.

 3. Confirmation Email from the Online Course Coordinator